 Fortunately, private client acquisition is something you can do on the side while you continue to work your regular transcription accounts.

 Also, transcription is a referral-friendly industry.
 One or two well-connected clients can get the ball rolling and make a noticeable difference to your bottom line.
 Referrals are often the best way to solve the “how to grow your transcription business” problem.

 To expand your pool of prospects, consider offering a variety of virtual assistant services.
-Depending on your skill set, you could offer word processing, data entry, press release writing, desktop publishing, proofreading, or even marketing tasks like social media management.
+Depending on your skillset, you could offer word processing, data entry, press release writing, desktop publishing, proofreading, or even marketing tasks like social media management.
 (Check out this of VA services you could offer!)

 There are several sources of prospective clients to consider:

 Your personal network

 Your network includes family, friends, existing clients, and past or current coworkers and employers.
 It also includes their networks – for instance, you could ask your friends if they can put you in touch with anyone who might need a virtual assistant or transcriptionist.

 Online local classifieds

 I’ve gained several leads from Kijiji and Craigslist, some of which became clients.
 Monitor your ad regularly and renew it when it expires.
 This way, you could gain at least one or two regular clients a year.
 (Always require payment upfront or at least a deposit.)